UCR-Robotics/ee144/docs/lab3.rst

 Preview
 --------

-We will play with manipulators in simulation next time.
+We will play with manipulators in the simulation next time.
-(Specifically, to solve a Forward Kinematics and a Inverse Kinematics problem.)
+(Specifically, to solve a Forward Kinematics and an Inverse Kinematics problem.)
 **Note that we will start to team up in Lab 4, so please try to form your team ASAP.**